-For reheating on the stove top, simply melt a tablespoon or two of butter and then stir fry the green beans with almonds over medium heat until the vegetables are hot.
+For reheating on the stovetop, simply melt a tablespoon or two of butter and then stir fry the green beans with almonds over medium heat until the vegetables are hot.
 You may need to add more salt and pepper if needed.

 If you want to change things up, you can cook some chopped bacon in the pan first.
-Then remove the bacon to drain on a paper towel lined plate.
-Add the prepared green beans and almonds to the hot bacon grease and cook stirring over medium heat frequently until hot.
+Then, remove the bacon to drain on a paper towel-lined plate.
+Add the prepared green beans and almonds to the hot bacon grease and cook, stirring over medium heat frequently until hot.

-To reheat the green beans almondine in the oven, place in a covered baking dish for 20 to 30 minutes at 350°F or until hot.
+To reheat the green beans almondine in the oven, place it in a covered baking dish for 20 to 30 minutes at 350°F or until hot.
 In the microwave, you can reheat them much faster by cooking on high for 2 to 3 minutes, stirring once in the middle of the cooking time.